-If you clean, service, or repair the property of others, even while that property is on your premises, Inland Marine Coverage can help save the day.
-If you have property that’s moved from place to place on a regular basis, inland marine coverage is crucial.
+If you clean, service, or repair the property of others Inland Marine (bailees coverage) can help save the day.
+It is typically purchased by businesses such as dry cleaners, jewelers, repairers, furriers, etc. If you have property that’s moved from place to place on a regular basis, Inland Marine coverage is crucial.

 This category of insurance includes property coverage for construction equipment, medical diagnostic equipment, fine arts, solar panels and wind turbines, cameras and movie equipment, musical instruments, and a wide variety of other types of property.